marbl/canu/documentation/source/quick-start.rst

 Assembling Oxford Nanopore data
 -------------------
 A set of E. coli runs were released by the Loman lab.
-You can download them `directly <http://nanopore.s3.climb.ac.uk/MAP006-2_2D_pass.fasta>`_ (7 GB) or from the
+You can download one `directly <http://nanopore.s3.climb.ac.uk/MAP006-2_2D_pass.fasta>`_ or any of them from the
 `original page <http://lab.loman.net/2015/09/24/first-sqk-map-006-experiment/>`_.

 or use the following curl command: